covcom/205CDE/04 HTML5 forms/README.md

 ### Test your understanding

 1. Create a file called **form-skel.html**.
-You can download from current workspace folder and then transfer to your C9 workspace.
-Or you can create a new file in your C9 workspace and copy/paste contents into it.
-The file can be found in [here](https://github.com/covcom/205CDE/blob/c9/04%20HTML5%20forms/workspace/form-skel.html).
+You can download from current workspace folder above and then upload to your workspace.
+Or you can create a new file in your workspace and copy/paste contents into it.
 2. Insert the required input elements in the file and check that you have them all.
 You can use text input type for all but submit button.

 ## Control inputs